geotrev/undernet/app/docs/accordions.md

-Use an accordion to hide and show content in a collapsable fashion.
+Use an accordion to arrange collapsible content as a group, with multiple triggers/content.

 ## Basic Accordion